Description:- Musical Instruments of Mizoram, State:- Mizoram

 chronological sequences of the heritage of Mizo Music.
 However, some couplets

-this period were dar hla ; Bawh hla, Hlado; Nauawih hla A greater development of songs can be seen
+this period were Dar Hla, Bawh Hla, Hlado, and Nauawih Hla.
+A greater development of songs can be seen

-from the settlement of Lentlang in Burma, estimated between late 15th to 17th
+from the settlement of Lentlang in Burma, estimated between the late 15th and 17th

 important era in the history of Mizo folk literature.
 Prior to the annexation

 centuries.
-In comparison with the folk songs of Thantlang and Lentlang
+In comparison with the folk songs of the Thantlang and Lentlang

-settlement, the songs of this period are more developed in its number, form and
+settlements, the songs of this period are more developed in number, form, and

 contents.
-The languages are more polished and the flows also better.
+The languages are more polished, and the flows are also better.
 Most of

 adoption of Christianity, musical instruments other than the drum lost their